Jill Walker Rettberg

 Outreach

-Maskinsyn is a dissemination project connected to the MACHINE VISION research project where we have made an exhibition in collaboration with the University Museum (open to the public 18.03.2021-29.08.2021) and are developing a live action roleplaying game (a larp) called Sivilisasjonens venterom that will be held in November 2021.
+Maskinsyn was a dissemination project connected to the MACHINE VISION research project.
+The project developed an exhibition in collaboration with the University Museum (open to the public 18.03.2021-29.08.2021) and a live action roleplaying game (a larp) called Sivilisasjonens venterom that was held in November 2021.

 Rettberg won the Meltzer Foundation Prize for Excellence in Research Dissemination in 2006 and the John Lovaas Award for Research Dissemination in Social Media in 2017.